 Kitesurfing in Mannar, Sri Lanka

 When it comes to kitesurfing in Sri Lanka, Kalpitiya has long ruled the roost thanks to its super strong wind and legendary flat water lagoon.
 That said, Kalpitiya Lagoon is often quite gusty- not to mention crowded- which is what sparked a few adventurous kiters to hit the road and explore some of Sri Lanka’s further flung waters.

 Mannar sits in the far north of Sri Lanka, just 16 km away from Indian waters.
 This is where you’ll find Adam’s Bridge, the stunning limestone shoal that’s thought to have once connected Sri Lanka with mainland India.

-A far cry from kitesurfing in Kalpitiya and Vella Island, Mannar has crystal clear waters, stable wind, flat lagoons, and panoramic views of the outlying islands.
+A far cry from kitesurfing in Kalpitiya, Mannar has crystal clear waters, stable wind, flat lagoons, and panoramic views of the outlying islands.

 Check in at our friends Leo and Dil’s resort Vayu for a sweet room right on the spot!

 Located off the southern coast, Jeju Island is one of South Korea’s best places to kitesurf.
 With its own airport conveniently located in the center of the island, it’s possible to kite on both the east and west coasts- depending on the wind direction (though if it’s wave riding you’re into, the southern beaches should definitely be on your radar).

 Hyeopjae and Sinyang are the main kitesurfing beaches on Jeju Island, both of which are fairly spacious and safe to ride at.
 Wintertime gets a little bit chilly, so you’re going to need a wetsuit, but the spring season- and the summer typhoon season- is much warmer.